 Continuing on with the Halloween films theme, I’m now going to take a look at one of my all time favourite horror films.
 That film is The Fog.
 This is one that I will stick in the DVD player when I’m in the mood for something really eerie.
-This is a film that is shockingly, and very strangely seriously underrated in comparison with so many of the other films from horror legend John Carpenter.
-As far as I’m concerned this film should be up there with his classic films such as Halloween and The Thing.
+This is a film that is seriously underrated in comparison with so many of the other films from horror legend John Carpenter.
+As far as I’m concerned, this film should be up there with his praised classics Halloween and The Thing.

 It seems very strange to me that this ghostly tale of revenge and horror hardly ever seems to be mentioned now.
 It is a very good film and more than that, it is also a very good horror film too.
 I consider this to be one of John Carpenter’s best screen efforts.